Student accommodation in Bristol

 Can I book a student house with you if I’m a part-time student?

 No, this is unfortunately not possible.
 Our accommodation options in Bristol are only available for full-time students.

 Can I see the property before I move in?

-Yes.
-Our booking consultants will be happy to arrange a viewing for you, so give them a call or click ‘Enquire’ on the page of the property you’re interested in and we’ll be in touch.
+If you'd prefer to see the place for yourself before booking though, and you can get to Bristol before your move-in date, this can be arranged as well.
+Our booking consultants will be happy to arrange this for you, so give us a call or click ‘Enquire’ on the page of the property you’re interested in and we’ll be in touch.